 Scentless Mayweed will germinate at most times of year.
 Peaks of germination are normally March and August to October.
 Germination of seed only occurs if they are near the soil surface.
 Flowering can occur from late spring through to autumn with each plant capable of producing up to 5,000 seeds.

 The germination pattern of Pineappleweed is similar to that for Scented Mayweed but with the main flush being in spring.
 It appears to thrive in soil that is constantly disturbed and compacted, often being particularly prevalent in gateways and on field headlands.
 Plants flower in summer, without the characteristic white petals of other Mayweed species, and can produce 5,000 seeds per plant.

 Control is achieved using products such as Spitfire, Starane XL or Galaxy and Dakota.

-while resistance is increasing across the UK, mayweed is still controlled by products with different modes of action such as AstroKerb, Dow Shield and Galera in oilseed rape, and Galaxy and Dakota in cereals.
+while resistance is increasing across the UK, mayweed is still controlled by products with different modes of action such as AstroKerb, Dow Shield, Galaxy and Dakota in cereals.
 Spitfire and Starane XL may still provide control depending on the resistance mechanism – ideally use them in conjunction with a different mode of action.